 Type of Effort

 Product Development encompasses different types of efforts.
-Agile is frequently viewed as the model for doing exploratory product development.
+We frequently view Agile as the model to do exploratory product development.
 In exploratory projects, teams are exploring new ways of solving a problem or trying to discover a new customer or market segment.
 Mike Cottmeyer has been calling these divergent projects.
 Fast time to value involves rapidly performing lots of experiments, getting feedback on your hypothesis, and adapting your approach.